Written by 14:02 Database administration, Work with data

 How do we know?

-Well, Microsoft says it is so but does not provide more information.
+Well, Microsoft says it is so, but it does not provide more information on it.
 It doesn’t mean we can’t know it for sure.
 First, the DATE data type minimum value is 01/01/0001 or January 1, 1 CE or Common Era.
 To convert this to an integer, we convert that date to VARBINARY first, like this:

 SELECT CAST(CAST('01/01/0001' AS DATE) AS VARBINARY(3))